manubot/rootstock/USAGE.md

 The Manubot attempts to automatically retrieve metadata and generate valid citeproc JSON for references, which is exported to `output/references.json`.
 However, in some cases the Manubot fails to retrieve metadata or generates incorrect or incomplete citeproc metadata.
 Errors are most common for `url` references.
-For these references, you can manually specify the correct citeproc in [`content/manual-references.json`](content/manual-references.json), which will override the automatically generated reference data.
+For these references, you can manually specify the correct CSL Data in [`content/manual-references.json`](content/manual-references.json), which will override the automatically generated reference data.
-To do so, create a new citeproc record that contains the field `"standard_citation"` with the appropriate reference identifier as its value.
+To do so, create a new CSL JSON record that contains the field `"standard_citation"` with the appropriate reference identifier as its value.
 The identifier can be obtained from the `standard_citation` column of `citations.tsv`, which is located in the `output` branch or in the `output` subdirectory of local builds.
 As an example, `manual-references.json` contains: